tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/功能实践/跑通通话模式/跑通通话模式(Android)_intl_en.md

 | userSig | String | `userSig` can be calculated based on `userId`.
 For the calculation method, please see [How to Calculate UserSig](https://intl.cloud.tencent.com/document/product/647/35166). | eJyrVareCeYrSy1SslI... |
 | roomId | Numeric | Room IDs in string type are not supported by default, as they will lower the room entry speed.
 If you need to used string-type room IDs, please [submit a ticket](https://console.cloud.tencent.com/workorder/category) for assistance. | 29834 |

->In TRTC, users with the same `userId` cannot be in the same room at the same time; otherwise, there will be a conflict.
+>!In TRTC, users with the same `userId` cannot be in the same room at the same time; otherwise, there will be a conflict.

 <span id="step5"> </span>
 ### Step 5.
 Create and enter a room